epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.md

 Next install docker or podman as your container platform. epics-containers has been tested with podman 4.4.1 and higher on RedHat 8, and Docker 24.0.5 and higher on for Ubuntu 22.04 and higher.

 The podman version required is 4.0 or later.
 Any version of docker since 20.10 will also work.

-Pick the tool that has the most recent version for your platform.
-RedHat 8 and above have recent podman versions.
-Older Debian platforms don't yet have recent podman versions available.
-If you have a choice then podman is slightly preferred because it does not require root access and it is the tool with which epics-containers has had the most testing.
-However, docker is the most widely used container platform and is also well supported.
+Because we use docker compose which is built in to later versions of docker, we recommend using docker if you have a choice.

 The links below have details of how to install your choice of container platform: